ysei/RedForth/README.markdown

-A Brief Introduction to Forth
-This description is copyright 1993 by ACM, and was developed for the Second History of Programming Languages Conference (HOPL-II), Boston MA.
-Philip J. Koopman, Jr.
-koopman@cmu.edu

 Forth is both an extensible language and an interactive program development methodology.
 Originally developed for small embedded control mini- and micro-computers, Forth seems to have been implemented on every major processor manufactured.
 It has been used in a wide variety of applications, including spreadsheets, expert systems, multi-user databases, and distributed real time control systems.

 Forth is an extensible language and REPL program development methodology.